-Dan and I went to Lagos this summer and had an wonderful week of chilling in the sun, reading and drinking cocktails, and more adventurous activities like coastal hikes and surfing!
+Dan and I went to Lagos in the Portuguese Algarve this summer, and had an wonderful week of chilling in the sun, drinking cocktails, coastal hiking, and surfing!
 Of course I was also on a mission to find the best gluten free Lagos Portugal food to share with all of you.
-Luckily, Lagos did not disappoint!
+I wasn’t sure how gluten free Portugal as a country was, knowing that some of their most popular delicacies are gluten-filled pastries (looking at you, pastel de nata).
+I was curious to find out, and luckily, was not disappointed!

 Gluten Free Lagos Portugal: Where to Stay